kayden-s/derivio1/README.md

 ---

 ## Overview
-Derivio enables users to compute theoretical option prices for both call and put options under various assumptions and market conditions.
+Derivio allows users to compute theoretical option prices for both call and put options under various assumptions and market conditions.
 It’s implemented in Python 3.9 and built with Streamlit for an intuitive, browser-based experience.

 ---